Debabrata-Barui/Debabrata-Barui/README.md

 👀 Networking Tool:-
 ----------------------
 1. Fortigate Firewall:-
-	a) Good knowledge on Creating VLAN, Interface, Virtual Switch
+	- Good knowledge on Creating VLAN, Interface, Virtual Switch
-	b) Good knowledge on making Security Policy according to the requirements
+	- Good knowledge on making Security Policy according to the requirements
-	c) DMZ, Bridge Mode Connection on Leased line
+	- DMZ, Bridge Mode Connection on Leased line
-	d) SSL VPN, IPSec VPN
+	- SSL VPN, IPSec VPN
-	e) Good Knowledge on Site to Site VPN
+	- Good Knowledge on Site to Site VPN
-	f) Split Tunneling
+	- Split Tunneling
-	g) GCP to Fortigate Connections by IPSec Tunnel
+	- GCP to Fortigate Connections by IPSec Tunnel
-	h) Experience on Fortigate SSO
+	- Experience on Fortigate SSO
-	i) Experience on Fortigate with LDAP
+	- Experience on Fortigate with LDAP
-	j) Experience on DHCP and IP Reservation by MAC
+	- Experience on DHCP and IP Reservation by MAC
-	k) Experience on Fortigate Monitoring Dashboard
+	- Experience on Fortigate Monitoring Dashboard

 2. Good Knowledge on --
 	- FIM(File Integration Monitoring),